-The proposed project would add a new structure and paved surfaces for vehicular movement on the property.
-The addition of impervious surfaces to the site would increase the volume of stormwater runoff as compared to the existing condition of the site.
+The proposed project would add a new structure and paved surfaces for vehicular movement on the property, resulting in just under 64,000 square feet of new impervious surfaces on the site.
+The addition of impervious surfaces to the site would increase the volume of stormwater runoff as compared to the existing condition of the site (primarily vineyards).
 However, as described in the paragraphs above, the proposed project has been designed in accordance BASMAA standards that require no net increase in the quantity of runoff generated between the pre-construction and post-construction conditions of a development.

 g-i.
-The proposed winery building and related site improvements (excluding water storage tanks) would be constructed outside of the 100-year as well as the 500-year floodplains.
-Flooding on the site is unlikely due to the small size of the drainage basin that feeds the intermittent stream crossing the site.
-There are no known records of flooding associated with this drainage feature.
+The proposed winery buildings and related site improvements (excluding water storage tanks) would be constructed outside of the 100-year as well as the 500-year floodplains, where vineyard plantings are proposed to be maintained with the proposed winery.
+While vines and tanks might incur damage as a result of flooding of the Napa River, as might occur with extended duration rainstorms, the winery's occupied structures (such as offices, employee work and break rooms and hospitality areas within the storage and production buildings) would not be damaged.
 The existing residence to be maintained east of the proposed winery is also outside of 100- and 500-year floodplains.